 You could discover the highlights of the south coast, take a northern lights adventure, or head on a tour of the country along the Ring Road.
 You can also add fun excursions along the way, such as an ice cave tour or a glacier walk.

 Road trips in January

 Take on a January self-drive tour around Iceland to start the year in an epic manner.
 At this time of the season, you can still travel to some of the most famous sites of the country.
 Pick up your rental car and follow an itinerary tailored to your tastes.

 For shorter stays, we recommend driving the Golden Circle or discovering South Iceland.
 If you have a week or more to spend in Iceland, drive around the Ring Road for a full loop of the country.
 This way you can visit virtually all the stunning corners of Iceland in one trip!

-If you book with Nordic Visitor, you’ll benefit from collision damage waiver, a GPS, unlimited in-car Wi-Fi, and a 24/7 helpline for emergencies.
+If you book with Nordic Visitor, you’ll benefit from collision damage waiver, unlimited in-car Wi-Fi, and a 24/7 helpline for emergencies.
 You also get two named drivers on the insurance policy so you can share the driving with a travel companion.

 Multi-day tours in January

 Another way to see Iceland on an independent tour is to base yourself in one or two locations, such as Reykjavík and Akureyri.
 You can then explore Iceland’s highlights on day trips with expert guides.